An Outlook on Quantity Surveying: Key Skills and Knowledge for the Next Generation

 Our 5D BIM platform is the software of choice for leading QS professionals worldwide, with users in 90+ countries. iTWO costX® is constantly developed to meet industry requirements, so you can be confident you’re investing in a solution for years to come.

-If you’d like to learn more about how iTWO costX® can help you to build your quantity surveying skills, feel free to contact your local RIB office today!
+If you’d like to learn more about how iTWO costX® quantity surveying software can help you to build your skills, feel free to contact your local RIB office today!